How to get started as a voiceover artist… (OTHER ACTING JOBS)

 - A free introductory course with Voiceover Kickstart: Guy needs no introduction.
 He’s an absolute rock star in the voiceover world.
 If spending lots of money on private sessions feels too overwhelming right now, then you can register and do his free 7 day introductory course instead – The Recorded Voice.
 I highly recommend it.

 - The lovely Nicola Redman: Nicola is a voiceover force to be reckoned with and also offers voice coaching sessions.
 She’s taught for the likes of RADA, The Actors Guild, East 15 and Arts Ed to name a few, and she has the cutest northern (maybe Irish) accent.
 You can also do skype lessons with Nicola.
 Find out more here.

 I have one (take a peak at mine for ideas on building yours) and it means that when clients contact me to enquire about my previous experience, I can quickly show them my Voiceover page.
 It also means I show up in google as I try to get people to hire me as an Australian voice (USPs and all that).

 5. BUILD A ONE PAGER:

-Not many people do this so I’m letting you into a really cool secret.
-Create a one pager (almost like a an old school model comp card) and have it on the ready if ever you need to show someone.
+Not many people do this so I’m letting you in on a really cool secret.
+Create a one pager (almost like an old school model comp card) and have it on the ready if ever you need to show someone.
 Maybe the people at the company are busy and won’t have time to click on your reel and listen.
 Or maybe they have heard your reel already and just need some actual examples to include in their pitch to the client.
 Have a one page PDF on the ready with all the brands you’ve worked with once you’ve built up a list.

 What to include: